 Keep in mind that costs could be higher depending on whatever addition tests, visits, or exams are needed.

 In most cases, you will be referred for ongoing counseling and support after abortion.
-However, you can continue eating regular diet and it is advisable to resume normal activity.
+However, you can continue eating a regular diet and it is advisable to resume normal activity.
 Your doctor will tell you to avoid heavy activity for a couple of days.
 In addition, you should not insert tampons or douche, or have sexual intercourse for at least one week after abortion.

 In case you are wondering if you will receive any medication, your doctor will give you pain medication.
 However, these are not necessary for every woman.